The German guards on the outskirts of the city of Zwolle killed Léo Major's friend. Then he killed them — and liberated the entire city on his own.

 “I fought the war with only one eye,” he said, “and I did pretty good.”

-After this look at Léo Major, read up on other supremely badass soldiers of decades past, including the sword-wielding “Mad” Jack Churchill, the apparently unkillable Adrian Carton de Wiart, and the sniper extraordinaire Carlos Hathcock.
+After this look at Léo Major, read up on other heroic soldiers of decades past, including the sword-wielding “Mad” Jack Churchill, the apparently unkillable Adrian Carton de Wiart, and the sniper extraordinaire Carlos Hathcock.